durgadas311/cpnet-z80/md/MPMserver.md

  1. get process descriptor address from XDOS internal data segment "osrlr" (Run List Root) field, which always points to the current running process.
- 1. offset to byte +29 (+1dh), the compatability attributes,
+ 1. offset to byte +29 (+1dh), the compatibility attributes,
 and check the low 4 bits.
 Bit 0 represents drive A:
  1. if drive A: is being written, and bit 0 is "1", then return error code "2" (R/O disk).

-Only the high 4 bits of the compatability attributes byte are currently used.
+Only the high 4 bits of the compatibility attributes byte are currently used.
 The low 4 bits may be used to represent a "R/O vector" for drives A:-D:, if the XIOS honors that and checks the bits against the drive being written.
 The server code only sets bit 0, but the value is taken from the configuration